After you complete the ILC course, you can choose to keep going and complete the Comprehensive Lactation Intensive Program (CLIP)

-Now that we have become California Advanced Lactation Institute, our courses have expanded to allow individuals to obtain the 90 required hours of didactic lactation education necessary for application to take the IBLCE Board Exam!
-We will also offer shorter workshops and conferences on topics of interest to breastfeeding providers.
-Click the button below for details on the Comprehensive Lactation Internship Program (CLIP) in 2017.
-Our program includes all the topics required by the Detailed Content Outline from IBLCE.
+California Advanced Lactation Institute’s courses allow individuals to obtain the 90 required hours of didactic lactation education necessary for application to take the IBLCE Board Exam!
+We also offer shorter workshops and conferences on topics of interest to lactation care providers.
+Click the button below for details on the Comprehensive Lactation Internship Program (CLIP) in 2019.
+Our program includes all the topics required by the IBCLC Detailed Content Outline from IBLCE.

 Coordinating Your Personal Pathway Requires Research and Organization